publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch52/schVIII/ptII/m__us_usc_t22_s4071e.md

         (2)

-            (A) The applicable percentage for a participant other than a revised annuity participant shall be as follows:
+            (A) The applicable percentage for a participant other than a revised annuity participant or a further revised annuity participant shall be as follows:

 <table>